openshift/insights-operator/docs/gathered-data.md

 ## PNCC

 collects a summary of failed PodNetworkConnectivityChecks.
+Time of the most recently failed check with each reason and message is recorded.
 The checks are requested via a dynamic client and then unmarshaled into the appropriate structure.